-Texas A&M University at Galveston participates in the Hinson-Hazlewood College Student Loan program, Federally Insured and the national Direct Student Loan programs.
-Repayment periods on these loans usually begin 6 months after graduation.
-Applications for these loans must be submitted 90 days prior to the time when the funds are needed.
+Texas A&M University at Galveston participates in the Hinson-Hazlewood College Student Loan program, Guaranteed Student Loan program, and the National Direct Student Loan program.
+Repayment periods on these loans usually begin nine months after graduation.
+Applications for these loans must be submitted sixty days prior to the time when the funds are needed.
 Inquiries should be addressed to the Director of Student Financial Aid.

-The Director of Student Financial Aid also administers other shortterm loan funds for enrolled students.
+The Director of Student Financial Aid also administers other short-term loan funds for enrolled students.
 These funds are reserved to meet emergency needs and in most cases must be paid back in the semester in which they are loaned.